eve-syrkin-wurtele/pyrpipe/README.md

 >>> grep.run('query2','file2.txt',verbose=True)
 ```

-## Installation
+## Installation Instructions
-Please follow these instruction:

-### To create a new Conda environment (recommended):
+### Create a new Conda environment (recommended):

 **NOTE: You need to install the third-party tools to work with pyrpipe.
-We recomend installing these through [bioconda](https://bioconda.github.io/) where possible.
+We recommend installing these through [bioconda](https://bioconda.github.io/).
-An example of setting up the environment using conda is provided below.
 It is best to [share your conda environment files](https://stackoverflow.com/questions/41274007/anaconda-export-environment-file) with pyrpipe scripts to ensure reproducibility.**

+An example of setting up the environment using conda follows:

 1. Download and install [Conda](https://docs.conda.io/en/latest/miniconda.html)
 2. `conda create -n pyrpipe python=3.7`
 3. `conda activate pyrpipe`
 4. `conda install -c bioconda pyrpipe star=2.7.7a sra-tools=2.10.9 stringtie=2.1.4 trim-galore=0.6.6`

-The above command will install pyrpipe and the required tools inside a conda environment.
+This sequence of commands will install pyrpipe and the required tools inside a conda environment.

-### Install latest stable version
+### Install latest stable version of pyrpipe

 #### Through conda